Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 Since our dataset contains job postings for US-based companies, we first looked at the state-wise distribution.

-As with the GDP, California leads the way in our sample data with 10.20% of the overall job listings (80,483 records), with New York (9.61%), Texas (7.33%), Florida (6.24%) and Pennsylvania (4.37%) completing the top five.
+As with the GDP, California leads the way in our sample data with 10.20% of the overall job listings (80,483 records).
+Sequentially, New York (9.61%), Texas (7.33%), Florida (6.24%), and Pennsylvania (4.37%) complete the top five.

 Related read: